-If the subject of the certificate is to include the organization's name, the QUCA or an RA shall verify the identity and address of the organization.
+If the subject of the certificate is to include the organization's name, the QUCA or an RA, as the case may be, shall verify the identity and address of the organization.
 The organization's address shall also be verified to confirm if it is the same address where the organization conducts its operation.
 The QUCA/RA shall verify these details using documentation provided by the applicant or verifying against any of the following:

-A government agency within the jurisdiction of the organization's legal existence or recognition.
+A government agency within the jurisdiction of the organization's legal existence or recognition;